HelloElevateCoding/HelloElevateCoding/README.md

 - 👋 Hi, I’m Sindhu Manivannan
-- 👀 I’m interested in Connecting with Young Learners To Upskill Coding Skills.
+- 👀 Hello Learners!
+I'm a Passionate Educator With Expertise in Coding & Programming.
+Skilled in Motivating & Inspiring Learners To Unlock Their In-Demand Coding Skills!
 - 🌱 I’m currently working as a Full Stack Mentor

 - 📫 How to reach me - mail to helloelevatecoding@gmail.com